nkcr/loic_npm/README.md

 # loic_npm
-Adds to ability to manipulate a Loic object
+Adds the ability to manipulate a Loic object.